Satisfactory Academic Progress (SAP) Appeal Process

-- The student must be enrolled only in the course work listed on their SAP Academic Plan, meet minimum completion rates, and be making progress each semester toward all SAP requirements, as outlined in the Mercy College catalog, by the Academic Plan projected end date.
+- The student must be enrolled only in the course work listed on their SAP Academic Plan, meet minimum completion rates, and be making progress each semester toward all SAP requirements, as outlined in the Mercy University catalog, by the Academic Plan projected end date.

 - The approval of an SAP appeal is related to the renewal of federal and institutional need based aid only.
 Students must meet the renewal criteria of NY State and institutional academic scholarships for their respective renewal of funding.

 A student whose appeal has been denied or who has lost eligibility by not meeting the standard without appeal may regain eligibility by leaving the institution for at least one year.
 Upon readmittance, the student will receive assistance for the terms in the academic year of readmittance and will be subject to SAP evaluation of eligibility at the end of that year.